Whatiftherapy.com

 Reach out if you’re experiencing:

-• Intrusive thoughts that feel distressing or uncontrollable
+• Distressing or intrusive thoughts that feel uncontrollable

 • Fear of being alone with your baby